gimoh/ansible_docker_container/README.md

 # with a CNAME record.
 proxy_virtual_host: none

+# Optional additional nginx configuration snippet to inject into vhost
+# configuration for the service.
+proxy_config: none

 # Enable uploading of SSL/TLS certificate for the service for use with the
 # reverse proxy.
 proxy_tls: false